Treboder/SelfHealingDeploymentRoulette/README.md

 4. Go to AWS and get the load balancer DNS name, which points to the two EC2 instances serving the hello-world app
 5. Check that the hello-world application is returning the logs healthy! by running `kubectl logs <pod_name>`
 6. Check the hello-world app with your browser and see ![hello_world_deployed.png](starter/screenshots/hello_world_deployed.png)
+7. Clean up the with `kubectl delete -f .\hello.yml`

 ### 2. Canary Deployment
 1. Ensure you have connectivity to your local kubernetes cluster